-1. INTRODUCTION
+INTRODUCTION

-Tomato is a popular and economically important vegetable species worldwide due to its antioxidative and anticancerous properties (Parveen et al., 2019).
+Tomato is a popular and economically important vegetable species worldwide due to its Antioxidative and anticancerus properties (Parveen et al., 2019).
 In Nigeria, tomato production is notably lower at 4.1 million tons compared to Egypt’s production of 7.39 million tons (Dube et al. 2020).
 This disparity may be attributed to various environmental stresses impacting productivity.
 Among the environmental stresses, drought is one of the major limiting factors of tomato fruit growth and production (Musa and Kolawole, 2024).

 Drought stress is a significant environmental factor that profoundly impacts plant growth, development, and productivity.
-Plants experience drought stress when an inadequate supply of water is available for normal physiological processes, leading to various physiological, chemical, and molecular changes in plant cells and tissues (Farooq et al., 2009).

-One of the primary effects of drought stress is the disruption of water balances within plant cells, resulting in cellular dehydration and osmosis (Chaves et al., 2009).
+Plants experience drought stress when an inadequate supply of water is available for normal physiological processes, leading to various physiological, chemical, and molecular changes in plant cells and tissues (Farooq et al., 2009).The key effects of drought stress is the disruption of water balances within plant cells, resulting in cellular dehydration and osmosis (Chaves et al., 2009).

 Dehydration can reduce cell turgor pressure, affecting cell expansion, leaf morphology, and overall plant growth (Flexas and Mendrano, 2002).
 Additionally, prolonged drought triggers a series of biochemical responses in plants, including the accumulation of reactive oxygen species (ROS) such as superoxide radicals, hydrogen peroxide, and hydroxyl radicals (Mittler, 2002).
 ROS accumulation can cause damage to cellular components such as lipids, proteins, and nucleic acids, leading to cellular dysfunction and even cell death (Apel and Hirt, 2004).
 Drought stress influences plant hormone signaling pathways, particularly abscisic acid (ABA), which is central in regulating stomatal closure to reduce water loss through transpiration (Fujita et al., 2005).

-Plants respond to and adapt to, and survive under drought stress by the induction of various morphological, biochemical, and physiological responses (Beck et al., 2007).
+Plants respond and adapt to, and yet to survive under drought stress by the induction of various morphological, biochemical, and physiological responses (Beck et al., 2007).
 Physiologically, plants respond to water scarcity by regulating the stomatal aperture to minimize water loss through transpiration (Flexas and Medrano, 2002), engaging in osmatic adjustment through the accumulation of compatible solutes like proline and sugars to maintain cellular turgor (Farooq et al., 2009), and optimizing water and retention through root systems and cuticular transpiration central (Chaves et al., 2009).

 At the molecular level, plants orchestrate responses through signaling molecules like abscisic acid, triggering stomatal closure and activating stress-responsive gene expression pathways (Fujita et al., 2005).
 They also bolster cellular stress through osmoprotectants and antioxidant enzymes such as superoxide dismutase (SOD) and catalase (CAT) (Mittler, 2002).

 Over time, diverse methods have been utilized to identify drought-tolerant genotypes, with previous efforts focusing on screening tomato varieties exhibiting varying levels of drought tolerance (Dias, 2010; 2014).
 The utilization of polyethylene glycol (PEG) in in vitro selection techniques stands as a dependable method for screening desirable genotypes and further investigating the impact of water scarcity on plant germination indices (Sakthivelu et al., 2008).

 PEG, encompassing a range of polymers from viscous liquids to waxy solids, has been used to artificially induce water stress in plants (George et al., 2015).
 Being inert, non-ionic, and virtually impermeable to cell membranes, PEG can uniformly induce water stress without causing direct physiological damage to plants (Ghebremariam et al., 2013a).
 Research indicates that PEG-induced osmotic stress leads to a reduction in cell water potential (Govindaraj et al., 2010).
 Khodarahmpour (2011) observed that an increase in the concentration of PEG-6000 led to a decrease in germination rate, root length, shoot length, and seed vigor in specific plants.